JonathanDavis22/Writer-Clicky-game/README.md

 ### Use

 This is a simple memory game.
-Click through the author photos, but don't repeat yourself!
+Click through the photos, but don't repeat yourself!
 Can you make it through all twelve?

 ![Homepage](https://raw.githubusercontent.com/JonathanDavis22/Writer-Clicky-Game/master/screenshot/Clicky-game.jpg "Homepage")